bwang40/32by16-RGB-Panel-Control-with-ZYNQ/README.rst

 .. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/CONNECTION.png
    :scale: 25

 Two BRAM Generators are used to generate the memory of the led panel.
+In the VIVADO ip-integrator, I prefilled the upper BRAM with data 0x00ff0000, and the lower BRAM with data 0x000000ff.
+Once I program the FPGA on the Zynq and PS7_INIT.TCL is excecuted to start give clk to the FPGA.
+The upper half of the LED panel will be filled with color blue and the lower half of the LED panel will be filled with red.
+I ll further talk about how to change the BRAM though ARM processors on ZYNQ.

 .. image:: https://github.com/bwang40/32by16-RGB-Panel-Control-with-ZYNQ/blob/master/images/51518311165__E548FD17-28B7-4724-BA46-617B42833E0A.JPG
    :scale: 25